lmu-cmsi3520-fall2021/assignments/netflix-prize-document-example/mongodb/README.md

 ### Basic Matching and Logical Combinations
 The workhorse of MongoDB querying is its collections’ `find` method. `find` accepts a two objects, whose content and structure determine all of the desired behavior for the operation.
 The first object is the _query_—it determines _which_ documents are to be retrieved.
 The second object is the _projection_—it determines which _parts_ of which documents should be returned.
 (MongoDB takes the term “projection” from the relational algebra, which originated this term as the operation for extracting a subset of columns from a table or relation)

-All queries assume that `use <database name>` has already been invoked in _mongo_ so that the current database is the one whose collections you want to query.
+All queries assume that `use <database name>` has already been invoked in _mongosh_ so that the current database is the one whose collections you want to query.

 * List movies containing both `'and'` and `'of'` in their titles, sorted ascending by year then title:
 ```javascript